Family & Community Government Policy & Strategies entries for England include strategy documents which inform current and future policy.

 This is statutory guidance from the Department for Education (the department) issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014, and the Non-Maintained Special Schools (England) Regulations 2015.

-Exclusion from maintained schools, academies and pupil referral units in England.
-Statutory guidance for those with legal responsibilities in relation to exclusion
+Exclusion from maintained schools, academies and pupil referral units in England: Statutory guidance

 What to do if you’re worried a child is being abused.
 Advice for practitioners